-Are job titles and employment classifications for non-tenure-track faculty uniform across campus?
+Are job titles and employment classifications determined at the department level or are they standardized across the campus?

-Full-Time Non-Tenure-Track Faculty ☐ Yes ☐ No Part-Time Faculty ☐ Yes ☐ No What are the titles and/or job classifications that exist on campus?
-If they are not uniform, indicate where or when each is used. ☐ Yes ☐ No What are the titles and/or job classifications that exist on campus?
-If they are not uniform, indicate where or when each is used.
+Full-Time Non-Tenure-Track Part-Time ☐ Department ☐ Campus/ Standardized ☐ Department ☐ Campus/ Standardized What are the titles and/or job classifications used in the department?
+What are the titles and/or job classifications used in the department?

-Are the roles of faculty holding each of these titles or classifications defined at the institution level?
-Are they unambiguous?
+Are the roles of faculty holding each of these titles or classifications clear and unambiguous?